SalahHW/webserv/README.md

 ---
 ##### allowed_methods (TO BE IMPLEMENTED)
-Aims to replace deny directive below, wich is too difficult to use.
+Aims to replace deny directive above, wich is too difficult to use.